-A recent technique to reconstruct very-high resolution topography is the image-based Structure from Motion (SfM) algorithm.
-Based on pictures taken from a standard camera, 3-dimensional (3D) topographic reconstructions can cover up to several kmwide study areas if the camera is carried by an Unmanned Aerial Vehicle, i.e. UAV (Immerzeel et al., 2014; Lucieer et al., 2014; Rippin et al., 2015).
-UAV-SfM has similar performance as TLS data, i.e. decimetre to centimetre accuracy output (Clapuyt et al., 2016).
-Compared to other topographic acquisition techniques, the UAV-SfM framework is low-cost and flexible in its implementation, and particularly attractive for survey campaigns in poorly accessible landslide-prone terrain.
-The UAV-SfM technique is now widely applied for single 3D topographic reconstructions and mapping of natural environments (Eltner et al., 2016).
-However, the potential of the SfM algorithm and the derived 3D dense point clouds is not yet fully exploited for landslide monitoring.
-Time-series of topographic data derived from UAV-SfM data are mainly used to compute DEMs of differences (DoD) from temporal pairs of topographic representations (Fernández et al., 2016; Huang et al., 2017; Peternel et al., 2017; Tanteri et al., 2017).
+A recent technique to reconstruct very high-resolution topography is the image-based structure-from-motion (SfM) algorithm.
+Based on pictures taken from a standard camera, three-dimensional (3-D) topographic reconstructions can cover up to several-kilometre-wide study areas if the camera is carried by an unmanned aerial vehicle (UAV; Immerzeel et al., 2014; Lucieer et al., 2014; Rippin et al., 2015).
+UAV-SfM has similar performance to TLS data, i.e. decimetre to centimetre accuracy output (Clapuyt et al., 2016).
+Compared to other topographic acquisition techniques, the UAV-SfM framework is low-cost and flexible in its implementation and is particularly attractive for survey campaigns in poorly accessible landslide-prone terrain.
+The UAV-SfM technique is now widely applied for single 3-D topographic reconstructions and mapping of natural environments (Eltner et al., 2016).
+However, the potential of the SfM algorithm and the derived 3-D dense point clouds is not yet fully exploited for landslide monitoring.
+Time series of topographic data derived from UAV-SfM data are mainly used to compute DEMs of differences (DoD) from temporal pairs of topographic representations (Fernández et al., 2016; Huang et al., 2017; Peternel et al., 2017; Tanteri et al., 2017).
 DEM differencing has been combined with image correlation techniques (COSI-Corr) to assess horizontal displacements and determine landslide dynamics (Lucieer et al., 2014; Turner et al., 2015).
-Recent UAV-based landslide studies included the assessment of point-based horizontal displacements from displacement vectors between corresponding features on pairs of orthophotos (Fernández et al., 2016;Peternel et al., 2017), and cross-section profiles to get an insight of the landslide's internal structure (Tanteri et al., 2017).
-Using ground-based images, Stumpf et al.

-(2014) assessed the seasonal dynamics of the Super-Sauze landslide over a 2-year period, by using a 3D change detection algorithm, i.e. Multiscale Model to Model Cloud Comparison (M3C2).
+Recent UAV-based landslide studies included the assessment of point-based horizontal displacements from displacement vectors between corresponding features on pairs of orthophotos (Fernández et al., 2016; Peternel et al., 2017), and cross-section profiles to get an insight into the landslide's internal structure (Tanteri et al., 2017).
+Using ground-based images, Stumpf et al. (2014) assessed the seasonal dynamics of the Super-Sauze landslide over a 2-year period, by using a 3-D change detection algorithm, i.e. Multiscale Model to Model Cloud Comparison (M3C2).